regan-sarwas/npmap.js/API.md

   }],
   description: '&lt;p&gt;The &lt;code&gt;cartodb_id&lt;/code&gt; of this feature is &lt;code&gt;{{cartodb_id}}&lt;/code&gt;.&lt;/p&gt;',
   title: '{{alpha_code}}'
-}</code></pre>NPMap.js will take care of formatting the different sections for you.</li>
+}</code></pre>If you use this method, NPMap.js will take care of generating the HTML and formatting the different sections.</li>
 </ol>

+HTML is supported, and all strings passed in will be parsed by [Handlebars](http://handlebarsjs.com/).
+You can also specify functions instead of strings.
+Functions will be passed an object with key/value pairs of the feature's properties, and must return a string (which, again, may contain HTML and/or Handlebars templates).

-In addition, you can specify a fixed width for your popup by passing a `width` property into the popup config object:
+You can also specify a fixed width for your popup by passing a `width` property into the popup config object:

     var NPMap = {
       ...